RafaelPanisset/event-ticket-api/README.md

 docker-compose exec app php artisan test
 ```
 ### Important Note:
 Running the tests will refresh the database, which means all existing data in the database will be deleted.
 As a future improvement, I'd add a separate testing database by creating an `env.test` file and configuring a distinct database connection for testing.
-If you run the test, you'll need to run the `seed` again.
+If you run the test, you'll need to run the `seeder` again.

 ## Headers
 All requests must include the following headers: